Highlights from Smiles’s “Character”

 For a nation to be great, it need not necessarily be big, though bigness is often confounded with greatness.
 A nation may be very big in point of territory and population and yet be devoid of true greatness.

-In like manner the decline and fall of Rome was attributable to the general corruption of its people, and to their engrossing love of pleasure and idleness
+In like manner [to Athens] the decline and fall of Rome was attributable to the general corruption of its people, and to their engrossing love of pleasure and idleness

 […]nations that are idle and luxurious—that “will rather lose a pound of blood,” as old Burton says, “in a single combat, than a drop of sweat in any honest labour”—must inevitably die out, and laborious energetic nations take their place.